-The Oracle Utilities Adapter lets you integrate the Oracle Utilities application suite with other Oracle applications such as Oracle Enterprise Resource Planning (ERP).
+The Oracle Utilities Adapter lets you integrate the Oracle Utilities application suite with other Oracle applications such as Oracle Enterprise Resource Planning (ERP) and Oracle Field Service (OFS).

 The Oracle Utilities Adapter provides trigger (inbound) and invoke (outbound) support.
 This enables Oracle Utilities Applications to trigger an integration in Oracle Integration or invoke an Oracle Utilities Application using web services from Oracle Integration.